-Severe thunderstorms developed over northern Illinois early Thursday afternoon, eventually producing extensive wind damage across northeast Illinois including parts of the Chicago metropolitan area.
+Severe thunderstorms developed over northern Illinois on the afternoon of August 23, eventually producing extensive wind damage across northeast Illinois including parts of the Chicago metropolitan area.
 Storm damage surveys conducted by the National Weather Service on Friday indicates that a tornado, rated EF1 with wind speeds of 86-110 mph, occurred in the western Du Page county suburb of Winfield.
 Elsewhere, damage indicated that straight line thunderstorm winds of 80-100 mph were common along the most intense damage paths.
 See below for statement discussing results of the damage surveys.

 Here’s a map depicting the path of the most extensive damage across Dupage and Cook counties...